Kelerchian/vaettir/vaettir-react/README.md

 Managing concurrent control flow from external parties is simpler.
 Think of a mini server running inside your application.

-Vaettir-React provides API that allows developers to design agents that:

-- can be linked to React's component lifetime
-- can flexibly signal changes to trigger React's component re-render
+Vaettir-React's API allows developers to write agents that [inverse the control](https://en.wikipedia.org/wiki/Inversion_of_control) from React component.
+The agent has full control over data and internal process, selective re-render timing, while being optionally bound to React component's lifetime.
+Its state management capability is a subset of the above traits.

 This results in a loose-coupling with React component without extra hassle, making both the agent and the components easy to refactor.